 It is a meeting that takes place for all children and young people who are looked after by a local authority.
 The meeting lets you have your say.
 It gets people together to check out how things are going for you, what's worked well since you've come into care or your last meeting, what we're worried about, what we need to do to address the worries, and to see if anything in your care plan needs to change.

 What is a Care Plan?

 Children and young people are looked after for many reasons and each has their own care plan.
 This plan sets out what you need, what needs to be done to meet your needs and how you will be cared for.

 Yes, it is your meeting and we would like you to be part of it.
 How you are part of your review is your choice and needs to be what's best for you.
 You can stay for the whole meeting or be in a room nearby where you can hear what is being said.
 Or you may want someone to come with you to help you speak up.
-If you don't want to come you could write down what you think and your social worker or someone you choose, will read out your thoughts.
+If you don't want to attend the meeting you could write down your thoughts and concerns and your social worker or someone you choose, will read out your thoughts.

 Where are reviews held?

-The best place is somewhere you find comfortable.
-Some children prefer it being where they live, others want it in a council building or at school.
-You should be asked where you would prefer the review to be held
+It's important that your review takes place somewhere where you will be comfortable.
+Some children prefer it at home, others want it in a council building or at school.
+You should be asked where you would prefer your review to be held.

 Who else will be there?